ZinebELHALLAOUI/elhallaoui-zineb-testez-java/README.md

 For this, please run the sql commands present in the `Data.sql` file under the `resources` folder in the code base.

 Finally, you will be ready to import the code into an IDE of your choice and run the App.java to launch the application.
+### How to run App
+After building the app , excute the command line : java -jar target/parking-system-1.0-SNAPSHOT-jar-with-dependencies.jar

 ### Testing